adieuadieu/tslint-functional-preset/README.md

 ## Setup

+Install with npm or yarn:

 ```bash
 yarn add tslint-functional-preset --dev
 ```

-Add the following to `tslint.json`
+Add the following to your project's `tslint.json`:

 ```json
 {